 Joist Maintenance

 Regular visual inspections may not be feasible or necessary, but watch for warning signs like a sagging roof or ceiling.
-When investing in a new roof, check the joists, as you may need to repair or replace them over time.
+When adding a new roof, check the joists, as you may need to repair or replace them over time.

 Rafters